 Sure, you’ll probably have at least some success with one CTA.
 However, the rationale behind offering multiple conversion points is that it maximises your chances of making a sale.

-Your goal should be to include 3-4 chances for your users to convert, each time opting for a different sales angle.
+Your goal should be to include 3 to 4 chances for your users to convert, each time opting for a different sales angle.

 Social Sharing

-Your social platform icons and buttons should be on the landing page to keep your audiences connected to you in a variety of ways.
+Your social platform icons and buttons should be on the landing page to keep your audiences connected to you in various ways.
 This will help extend your reach to other audiences and increase your followers.

 You may want to consider having a thank-you page or confirmation page that lets the customer know their information was received.
 Any additional information they may need to know should be on this page.